heidthecamp/ai-case-study/README.md

   other developers may not be able to will be unsettling to people.
 You will need to gain public favor with this new technology before people are willing to accept much of what is being offered.

-* Suggestions I would propose to the company in questoin

-  * What benifits my suggestion would bring

-  * Required aditions products and services need to implement my idea

-  * Why these technologies are appropriate for my suggestion

 ## Resources